plomino/PlominoDoc/docs/build.rst

 you will only list the XIXth century books.

-You can create categorised views: create a view with a first column which contains the ``bookCategory`` field value, and select *Categorised* in the *Sorting* tab:
+You can create *categorised* views: create a view with a first column which contains the ``bookCategory`` field value, and select :guilabel:`Categorised` in the :guilabel:`Sorting` tab:

 .. image:: images/m233a2bba.png